rlucioni/recovery/process-book.md

     <img src="http://i.imgur.com/TruuUNP.png">
 </div>

 Drawing these approximately 3,000 paths is a much more reasonable task for D3, in terms of performance (i.e., we're less likely to see lag).
-The data Zillow provides at the county level is also much more dense than the data at the ZIP code region level, which we again determined by counting rows.
+The data Zillow provides at the county level is also much more dense than the data at the ZIP code region level.
 As such, we concluded that we could create the most compelling and informative choropleth map by coloring at the county level.
+We also received feedback during the design studio that people don't tend to think of the country in terms of zip-codes.
+This further persuaded us not to pursue a zip-code level granularity.

 ### Design Evolution ###